-Information Governance concerns data protection and the publishing of information to users of Council services.
+Data protection and the publishing of information to users of Council services

-The FOIA describes how a public body such as the Council must provide a Publication Scheme that sets out the information the Council routinely makes available and whether we may charge for providing additional information.
+The FOIA describes how a public body, like the Council, must provide a Publication Scheme that sets out the information we routinely make available, and whether we may charge for providing additional information.

-The term 'publication' refers to documents available in a variety of formats, for example, reports, leaflets, web pages or databases.
-The purpose of the publication scheme is to make as much information as possible freely available and easy to access so that you do not need to make a specific Freedom of Information requests.
+The term ‘publication’ refers to documents available in a variety of formats, for example, reports, leaflets, web pages or databases.
+The purpose of the publication scheme is to make as much information as possible freely available and easy to access, so that you do not need to make a specific Freedom of Information request.

-You can access Freedom of Information requests raised with us on our Freedom of Information responses page.
+You can access Freedom of Information requests raised with us on our Freedom of Information page

 Feedback - was this information helpful?

 We will use your feedback to improve this website.
 Please tell us if we have got something wrong, if there is something missing or if something isn't working.

 What do you want to tell us about?

 ---Information on pageA problem with the websiteA Council service

 You can tell us about this on the complaints, comments and compliments page.